GizemAyas517/EuclidianDistance/README.md

 Details of how the code works are inside the descriptions of functions in euclid.py.

 There's another solution in file divide.py with a more optimized approach.
+The function is called "solution" in divide.py.
 The algorithm used in divide.py is as follows:

 1. Transfer the points in the file to a points array.
 2. Sort the points array according to each dimension in individual arrays, keep them in a list. (lets call this list _sortedlist_)